yanamal/dog-bed/index.md

 <img src="assets/images/cushions/donut/PXL_20240208_191213006.jpg" height="400"/>

 Stuff the donut!
-I was glad that I left the hole open for this one, because I ended up putting it a lot more stuffing once I saw how it looks in the bed.
+I was glad that I left the hole open after stuffing this one, because I ended up putting it a lot more stuffing once I saw how it looks in the bed.

 <img src="assets/images/cushions/donut/PXL_20240210_170124207.jpg" height="400"/>